 A node may have multiple input ports and multiple output ports.
 A collection of interconnected nodes, using the input ports on the left and output ports on the right, constitutes a workflow.
 The input ports consume the data from the output ports of the predecessor nodes, and the output ports provide data to the successor nodes in the workflow.

 You can only connect an output port to an input port of the same type - data to data, model to model, and so on.

 A tooltip gives a short explanation of the input and output ports.
 If the node is executed, the dimensions of the outcoming data are shown in its data output port.
 You can find a more detailed explanation of the input and output ports in the node description.

 How to select, move, copy, and replace nodes in a workflow

 You can move nodes into the workflow editor by dragging and dropping them.
 To copy nodes between workflows, select the nodes you want to copy, right click the selection, and select "Copy" in the menu.
 In the destination workflow, right click the workflow editor, and select "Paste" in the menu.

 To select a node in the workflow editor, click it once, and you will see a border around it.
 To select multiple nodes, either press Ctrl and select nodes by mouse click, or draw a rectangle over the nodes with the mouse.

 You can replace a node by dragging a new node onto an existing node.
-Now the existing node will be covered with a colored box with an arrow and boxes inside as shown in Replacing a node in a workflow.
+Now the existing node will be covered with a colored box with an arrow and boxes inside as shown in Figure 7.
 Releasing the mouse replaces the node.

 Workflow Editor Settings